JonasPrimbs/movesense-ble-ecg-firmware/MIGRATION.md

 		  ```} }```

-- You can add your own application info using APPINFO (Name, Version, Company)
+- Own application info can be added by using APPINFO (Name, Version, Company)
   Code example in App.cpp:

     ```APPINFO_NAME("Sample HelloWorld");```
     ```APPINFO_VERSION("1.0.0");```
     ```APPINFO_COMPANY("Movesense");```

-    - You can easily check application info reading the path */Appinfo*
+    - Check application info reading the path */Appinfo*
-    - You can also check if optional modules are enabled.
+    - There is also possibility to check if optional modules are enabled.
 	Response example: